HVAC Contractors in Miami, FL

 How much can I expect to spend?
 On average, a new HVAC ranges between $3,500 to $5,000.
 This figure may or may not include duct work should you need it.
 If you select a ductless split system, duct work won’t be necessary.

 Are there any programs offering refunds?
 There are local programs that offer incentives and financing options.
 To find programs in the Miami area, visit the DSIRE website.
 If you choose Energy Star products, you may be eligible for a tax credit.

-What about size?
-Should I buy the system with the most tonnage?
 The system you choose should be based on the square footage of your property.
 This ensures the system will work at optimum capabilities to heat and cool the areas.
 Placing an HVAC system that is too large for the square footage means the system will continually turn on and off to regulate the temperature.
 This is a waste of energy.
 Installing a system that is too small for the area exerts more strain on the HVAC as it attempts to regulate the temperature.
 This will lead to burn out of the system and repair costs that aren’t necessary if you buy according to the size of your property.
 Either too large or too small leads to higher utility bills.

 Are HSPF and SEER ratings really that important?
 Yes.
 Both rate the efficiency of the unit.
 The higher the rating, the more expensive the system but you’ll receive the best level of temperature comfort as well as a better use of energy resources and lower utility bills.

 Can I install the system myself?
 You will need to hire a professional HVAC expert who has the necessary state certification and insurance coverage.
 A certified HVAC specialist has the tools and knowledge to do the work required which includes electrical and installing duct work if necessary.